YUNEEC/Yuneec-RTSP-Player-Android/README.md

 To see all the available versions, go to [Jitpack](https://jitpack.io).
 In the look up box paste YUNEEC/Yuneec-RTSP-Player-Android.

-Please choose the latest version of the SDK to integrate with your project.
+Please choose the latest version of the library to integrate with your project.

 ## Tutorial